algorithmx51/Neural-Networking/README.md

 This is the main header file, you can include it to your code by typing #include"neat2.h"

-Note : for now , the only supported OS is Windows ( Tested Versions : Windows 10 ) and you must have the graphics.h library
+Note : for now , the only supported OS is Windows ( Tested Versions : Windows 10 , Kali Linux 5.6-0) and you must have the graphics.h library

 # neat.h